superdesk/react-geolookup/README.md

 Call `blur` to blur (unfocus) the element.
 The suggest list will be closed.

 #### update(value)
-It is possible to update the value of the input contained within the GeoSuggest component by calling the `update` function with a new desired `value` of the type String.
+It is possible to update the value of the input contained within the GeoLookup component by calling the `update` function with a new desired `value` of the type String.

 #### clear()
-It is also possible to clear the value of the input contained within the GeoSuggest component by calling the `clear` function.
+It is also possible to clear the value of the input contained within the GeoLookup component by calling the `clear` function.

 ### Google Places API Example